radical-cybertools/quantum-mini-apps/README.md

 ## Extending the Mini-App framework
 Contributions to the Quantum Mini-Apps framework are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

-To customize the framework or develop your own Mini-Apps/Motifs, you can extend the base Motif class which provides executor as an abstraction for executing the mini-apps.

 ## Mini Apps
-The following Mini-Apps are currently implemented
+The following Mini-Apps are currently implemented:

 ### Quantum Simulation
-The Quantum Simulation mini-app implements following motifs

 [**Circuit Execution**](src/mini_apps/quantum_simulation/circuit_execution/README.md)